 Source: "Tools for Students" @

 Citation builders are online tools that automatically format your resources in a specific style.
-They are certainly time savers but REMEMBER TO CHECK the citations that these tools generate against the official style guide that you instructor requires you to use.
+They are certainly time savers, but REMEMBER TO CHECK the citations that these tools generate against the official style guide that your instructor requires you to use.
 A common formatting error of most citation builders is that they rarely indent the second, and subsequent, lines of a citation.
-This is required by nearly all citation style.
+This is required by nearly all citation styles.

 Two easy to use citation builders are

-Assistance with creating bibliographies in MS Word can be found at Microsoft 2010 and at Microsoft 2007.
+Assistance with creating bibliographies in MS Word can be found at Microsoft.